Leeruska/Leeruska/README.md

-- 👋 Hi, I’m @Leeruska
+- 👋 Hi, I’m @Leeruska and I'm learning new things every day.
-- I’m interested in handcrafts, e-textiles and human behaviour.
+- I’m interested in handcrafts, e-textiles and cyber security.
-- I’m currently learning the basics on HTML, CSS & Python.
-Also learning to use GitHub and VSCode.
+- I’m currently learning the basics on HTML & CSS, and how to use GitHub and VSCode.
+So very beginner!
 - 📫 How to reach me: sokru/Discord.

 <!---
 Leeruska/Leeruska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.